abigailaiken/abigailaiken.github.io/teaching.md

   feature: IMG_2253.JPG
 ---

-## Fall 2016
+## Fall 2016, Spring 2017, and Fall 2017

 ### PA 388K/WGS 393/SS 301: Reproductive Health and Reproductive Rights

-This is a course for Master's students in the LBJ school and across departments, including sociology, nursing, women's and gender studies, social work, and education, as well as upper-division Plan II (liberal arts honors) undergraduates at the University of Texas at
+This is a course for Master's and PhD students in the LBJ school and across departments, including sociology, nursing, women's and gender studies, social work, and education, as well as upper-division Plan II (liberal arts honors) undergraduates at the University of Texas at
 Austin.
-Classes are divided into three parts, including a mini-lecture, discussion, and policy-oriented activites.
+Classes are divided into three parts, including a mini-lecture, discussion, and policy-oriented activities.
 Students learn to apply scientific principles and reproductive rights frameworks to such policy issues as unintended pregnancy, contraceptive access, abortion in both the US and global contexts, and assisted reproduction.